 Joe got an early head start in his community service.
 He first started volunteering for political campaigns at 10 years old.
 In Middle School, Joe had a paper route before school and worked in U.S. Senator Herb Kohl’s office after school.
 At 14, Joe was Senator Kohl’s youngest intern ever.
 During high school, Joe served as a member of the Board of Directors for the ACLU of the Chippewa Valley.
 From 2009 to 2011, Luginbill served two terms as student representative to the School Board, and from 2010 to 2013, he served as a member of the Eau Claire County Parks and Forest Advisory Committee.

-For the past several years, Joe has been the Chair of Eau Claire County’s “More Kids Drug Free” Campaign.
+In 2014, Joe founded Eau Claire County’s “More Kids Drug Free” Campaign.
 The initiative has received bipartisan support throughout the region and state, including endorsements from law enforcement leaders, Governor Scott Walker, and Attorney General Brad Schimel.
 This advocacy has sparked an increase of awareness of substance use disorders and additional funding from the state for substance abuse prevention organizations.
-You can often spot Joe hosting televised PSAs for the county’s drug abuse prevention efforts.
+Joe continues to chair this annual campaign, and you can often spot him hosting televised PSAs for Eau Claire County’s substance abuse prevention efforts.

-In his free time, Joe enjoys volunteering for youth-serving organizations and spending time outdoors.
-He often tests new recipes and writes short stories.
+In his free time, Joe enjoys volunteering for youth-serving organizations, spending time outdoors, testing new recipes and writing short stories.
 Joe plans to continue his work as an advocate for children and families in all the ways that he can.